UAZ-469: Modifications

+A police patrol car version was available, based on the UAZ-31512-UMM with an insulated five-door metal body and optional special equipment.

+Special Editions

 In Mexico, a special package called Vallarta Kit, named after the beach resort of Puerto Vallarta, was released featuring a winch, steering assembly and gearbox reinforcement, snorkel, suspension kit and LED headlights, among other extras.

-A police patrol car version was available, based on the UAZ-31512-UMM with an insulated five-door metal body and optional special equipment.
-The UAZ-469B formed the basis of the TREKOL-39041 amphibious vehicle.